Dictionary of embodied cognition: We know it works, but we lack the language

 Although embodied learning can be understood as a new paradigm for what it means to learn and teach, it in no way pulls the rug out from under existing practice, Magdalena Kersting emphasizes.

-"We know that many teachers already use their bodies in their teaching.
+"We know that many teachers already use embodied approaches in their teaching.
 Maybe because they have good experience with movements, role-playing or bodily metaphors.
 Maybe because it intuitively makes sense to them."

 The goal of SENSES is therefore not to revolutionize teaching, but to make it easier to notice when the body can be involved advantageously and how.

-"It's about making the embodiment explicit, so that you as a teacher can see why physicality works well in an activity or when it may not help," says Magdalena Kersting.
+"It's about making embodiment explicit, so that you as a teacher can see why embodiment works well in an activity or when it may not help," says Magdalena Kersting.

 Embodiment is not a holy grail.